- CLASS: Arachnida (Arachnids)

 One species, the devil scorpion from Brazil, is capable of reproducing by parthenogenesis, meaning the female doesn't need a male to fertilize her eggs.

 Unlike most other invertebrates, female scorpions give birth to live young 2 to 18 months after mating, depending on the species.
 The babies resemble miniature adults, except that they are usually white and soft bodied and cannot sting or feed.
 The newborns immediately climb onto their mother's back, where they remain for several days until their first molt.
 During this time, they absorb a nutritious yolk sac and are fiercely guarded by their protective mother.

-Many scorpion species are threatened by habitat loss and over-collection in the wild.
-The Convention on International Trade in Endangered Species, or CITES, develops multi-national conservation agreements in an effort to limit the potential for extinction of living species that are part of international trade.
-Special permits are now required to bring emperor scorpions Pandinus imperator into the United States and other participating countries; this helps control the numbers that are collected in the wild.
+Many scorpions are threatened by habitat loss and over-collection in their natural habitats.
+The Convention on International Trade in Endangered Species, or CITES, develops multi-national conservation agreements in an effort to limit the potential for extinction of wildlife that are part of international trade.
+Special permits are now required to bring emperor scorpions Pandinus imperator into the United States and other participating countries; this helps control the numbers that are collected from natural habitats.

 We recommend keeping your hands off any scorpions, for your safety—and theirs.
 Now that you know more about scorpions, we hope you'll remain cautious but not fearful of these interesting arachnids!

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.